Is colon cancer hereditary?

 And even then, not all inherited colorectal cancer syndromes work the same.

-Some, like Lynch syndrome and familial adenomatous polyposis, are dominantly inherited, meaning you need only one parent to pass on the mutated gene to get the disease.
+Some, like familial adenomatous polyposis, are dominantly inherited, meaning you need only one parent to pass on the mutated gene to get the disease.
 These diseases have the strongest family history, sometimes spanning generations.
 Each child of an affected parent has a 50-50 chance of inheriting the mutation and disease.

 Other syndromes are recessively inherited, meaning you need both parents to pass on a mutated gene to get the disease.
 If you receive only one, you won’t have the disease but will be a “carrier” — and could help pass it along to your child.
 These inherited colorectal cancers tend not to have a strong family history because most family members who have one mutation don’t have the disease.